For other reports in this series, click here

 The Kankakee valley, as the term is used here, takes in 2,169 square miles of the Kankakee River drainage.
 It encompasses nearly all of Kankakee and Iroquois counties plus parts of four adjacent counties in northeast Illinois.
 Two "mainstem" rivers dominate a setting that otherwise offers little in the way of landmarks—the Kankakee, which flows west across the valley until it joins the Des Plaines to form the Illinois River, and the Kankakee's principal tributary, the Iroquois.

 The Kankakee valley is a good example of a practical Illinois landscape.
 More than three-fourths of the land area is cropland.
-Another nearly 16% is grassland—pastures and hay-fields, idle fields, remnant prairies, and grassy strips along roads and railroad tracks.
-Forest (which covers 3.1% of the land) and nonforested wetlands (another 0.5%) are negligible in geographic terms.
+Another nearly 16 percent is grassland—pastures and hay-fields, idle fields, remnant prairies, and grassy strips along roads and railroad tracks.
+Forest (which covers 3.1 percent of the land) and nonforested wetlands (another 0.5 percent) are negligible in geographic terms.
 They are, however, crucial in an ecological sense.
 Forests and wetlands, along with the open water of the river systems, are the refuges where much of the region's plant and animal life persists.

 It cannot be said for certain how the richness of species in today's Kankakee valley compares to the pre-settlement valley; so thorough and rapid was the humanization of the Kankakee valley ecosystem that many local natural communities disappeared before scientists could catalog what lived in them.
 Some species plainly have fared better than others.
 However, nature seems to have adapted with some success to human presence.

 • The area is home to at least 249 of the 299 bird species that regularly occur in Illinois.
 Of these, 143 are known to breed or used to breed in the area.